PelionIoT/meta-mbl/docs/usb-networking.md

 device's IP address or hostname.

 #### Avahi service discovery on a local network
-[Avahi][avahi-homepage] is a free zero-configuration networking (zeroconf) implementation, including a system for multicast DNS/DNS-SD service discovery on a local network.
+[Avahi][avahi-homepage] is a zero-configuration networking (zeroconf) implementation that allows mDNS/DNS-SD service discovery on a local network.
 This enables you to plug your computer and the IoT device into a network and instantly be able to view the device's available services.
 Avahi is installed on Ubuntu 16.04 by default, and it is also built into mbl image build.

 ##### Using Avahi to discover device's services